Religion, Ethics and Philosophy

 What subjects go well with Religious Studies?

 Humanities like History and Geography.
 Any of the Arts subjects and English Literature.
 Science and Maths make a good fit too, particularly when looking for evidence for the existence of God.

 If I take Religious Studies what can I do next?

 One route is to take Religious Studies or Philosophy at A-level or Pre-U. This can lead to a university course in a variety of areas: politics, philosophy, law, journalism, publishing, social sciences and arts subjects.
 Lots of jobs look for people who can think and consider new ideas.

 ‘Religious Studies makes you think deeper about your life and your own beliefs about the world.’

 ‘I do not believe in God but Religious Studies is my favourite subject.
 I like learning about other people’s faiths and stuff in the real world.’

-The Religious Studies Department also teaches a separate Cambridge Pre-U examination in Philosophy.
+The Religious Studies Department also teaches the A-level in Religious Studies (Ethics and Philosophy).

 Why study Religious Studies?

-You might be asking yourself ‘What is the point of studying Philosophy?’ one of the answers is that it will help you to become a great thinker.
-In Philosophy you will consider abstract subjects and apply them to everyday life.
+In this subject you will consider abstract subjects and apply them to everyday life.
 Philosophy is about using rational argument and logical thinking to shine a light on life’s big questions.
-In doing so you’ll get a greater understanding of the world we live in, and yourself.
+In doing so, you’ll get a greater understanding of the world we live in, and yourself.